rust-lang/rust-forge/src/governance/council.md

 ## Modifying and tuning the decision-making process

 Using the public policy process, the Council can establish different decision-making processes for classes of decisions.

-For example, the Council will almost certainly also want a mechanism for quick decision-making on a subset of operational decisions, without having to wait for all representatives to affirmatively respond.
-This RFC doesn't define such a mechanism, but recommends that the Council develop one as one of its first actions.

 When deciding on which decision-making process to adopt for a particular class of decision, the Council balances the need for quick decisions with the importance of confidence in full alignment.
 Consent decision-making processes fall on the following spectrum: